FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Introduction

 \section{Introduction}

 Large Language Models (LLMs), such as GPT-3~\cite{gpt3} and ChatGPT~\cite{chatgpt}, have demonstrated various language modeling capabilities.
 Despite their achievements, they still lack the capacity to handle multimodal inputs effectively.
 As a result, a significant amount of research has shifted its focus towards Large Vision-Language Models (LVLMs)~\cite{llava,mPLUG-Owl,llava_rlhf} by incorporating powerful LLMs~\cite{llama,vicuna} and Vision Foundation Models~(VFMs)~\cite{vit,DBLP:journals/corr/abs-2108-07258}.
-Furthermore, LVLMs have shown strong performance on various multimodal tasks, such as Visual Question Answering~\cite{vqatask}, Image Captioning~\cite{mscoco}, and Multimodal Conversation~\cite{llava}.
+LVLMs have shown strong performance on various multimodal tasks, such as Visual Question Answering~\cite{vqatask}, Image Captioning~\cite{mscoco}, and Multimodal Conversation~\cite{llava}.

-Despite the effectiveness of LVLMs, the problem of hallucination is pervasive and poses a significant challenge, often leading these models to generate misleading fabricated information that is incongruent with the provided visual input~\cite{DBLP:conf/emnlp/RohrbachHBDS18}.
-As shown in Figure \ref{fig:hallucination}, the LVLM-2 generates an answer with the inaccurate description~(\ie \textit{standing on the front of a car}), which is not faithful towards the input image.
-The phenomenon of hallucination in LVLMs introduces potential hazards that could result in significant consequences such as misinformation and safety concerns, thus degrading the model's application usability inevitably~\cite{DBLP:conf/chi/MacLeodBMC17}.
-Hence, it is imperative that these issues are thoroughly measured and addressed~\cite{DBLP:journals/csur/JiLFYSXIBMF23}.
+Despite the effectiveness of LVLMs, the problem of hallucination is pervasive, often leading these models to generate fabricated information that is incongruent with the provided visual input~\cite{DBLP:conf/emnlp/RohrbachHBDS18,liu2023aligning,liu2023hallusionbench,DBLP:journals/corr/abs-2310-16045,chang2024unifiedhallucinationmitigationframework}.
+In the context of LVLM, the problem of hallucination can manifest as answers containing descriptions of the input image that are incorrect~\cite{Li2023EvaluatingOH}.
+As shown in Figure \ref{fig:hallucination}, the LVLM-2 generates an answer with an inaccurate description~(\ie \textit{standing on the front of a car}), which is not faithful towards the input image.
+The phenomenon of hallucination in LVLMs introduces potential hazards that could result in significant consequences such as misinformation and safety concerns, thus degrading the model's reliability in practical applications inevitably~\cite{DBLP:conf/chi/MacLeodBMC17}.
+Hence, it is imperative that these issues are thoroughly measured and addressed~\cite{ji2023survey}.